 Benefits are funded by contributions and investment earnings.
-Contributions are made by active members of the fund in accordance with the LGPS Regulations 2013 and range from 5.5% to 12.5% of pensionable pay for the year ended 31 March 2019.
+Contributions are made by active members of the fund in accordance with the LGPS Regulations 2013 and range from 5.5% to 12.5% of pensionable pay for the year ended 31 March 2020.
 Employer contributions are matched by employers' contributions which are set based on triennial actuarial funding valuations.
-The last such valuation was at 31 March 2016.
 Current employer contribution rates range from 17.5% to 38.2% of pensionable pay.